 What does MVP mean?

 A Minimum Viable Product is a concept of Lean Product Development that is based on the concept of ‘minimality’ and ‘viability’.
 It is a scaled-back version of a new product that is built with the minimum number of features required to develop a functional and viable product.
-A minimum viable product is developed to be offered to the potential customers to gauge their response to the product idea before investing in launching a full-scale product.
+A minimal viable product is developed to be offered to the potential customers to gauge their response to the product idea before investing in launching a full-scale product.

 The key premise behind developing a minimum viable product is to build a product version with: